-Watering plants is essential, but misting them can be just as important.
-Plants that require humidity in addition to water — such as ferns, calatheas, and philodendrons — benefit most from misting, but almost all plants could use a good spritz.
-Particularly plants kept indoors, because “most plants like a higher than average humidity level,” according to Marc Hachadourian, director of Glasshouse Horticulture and senior curator of orchids at New York Botanical Garden, who says that humidity levels in most homes and apartments tend to be quite low (especially in the winter when the heat is blasting).
+Watering plants is essential — but misting them can be just as important.
+“Increasing the humidity around plants will yield so many benefits,” says Rebecca Bullene, owner of plant store Greenery.
+Plants that require humidity in addition to water — such as ferns, calatheas, and philodendrons — benefit most from misting, particularly when those plants are kept indoors.
+This is because most plants like “a higher than average humidity level,” according to Marc Hachadourian, director of Glasshouse Horticulture and senior curator of orchids at New York Botanical Garden, who says that humidity levels in most homes and apartments tend to be quite low (especially in the winter, when the heat is blasting).

 Best overall plant mister

 The most recommended mister was actually this generic-looking hair salon staple (which is now a Strategist best-seller).
 Bullene uses it, as does interior plant designer Lisa Muñoz, founder of Leaf and June, who says that while it’s “typically something you’d see in salons,” it’s her favourite mister for plants.
 “It’s small and lightweight, even when full of water, and it creates a gentle, steady mist.”
 (She likes the 5-ounce bottle for “easier storage,” but it also comes in a larger 24-ounce size.)
 The mist this bottle creates is very fine, too — a consistency Bullene says is essential: “The problem with a lot of traditional misters is the droplet size is actually fairly large.
 The goal isn’t to wet the leaves or wet the stems; it’s to change the air quality around the plant, so a finer mist is really what it’s all about.”